 - A presentation of the mentored research project at a Research-in-Progress networking lunch

 - Master’s Degree Thesis (Written Thesis and Oral Presentation)

 APPLICATION PROCESS & TIMELINE

-Applications are due by 5pm on February 2, 2022.
-Candidates will be notified by June 2022 of their applications final disposition.
-At that time, if selected, the applicant will complete additional required regulatory and compliance documents within 30 days.
+Applications are due by 5pm on Wednesday, March 20, 2024.
+Candidates will be notified by June 2024 of their applications final disposition.
+At that time, if selected, the applicant will complete additional required enrollment, regulatory, and compliance documents within 30 days.